itrocks-ts/transformer/README.md

 - `READ`:   Used when reading data from an external source.
 - `SAVE`:   Indicates transformations used for saving data.
 - `HTML`, `JSON`, `SQL`: Constants representing specific data formats.
+- [IGNORE](#ignoring-a-transformation-result): A constant to allow transformers to skip results.

 ### Types